-Losing a loved one is always difficult, but when their death was caused by someone’s negligent actions, your grief may be compounded with feelings of anger and frustration.
+Losing a loved one is always difficult.
+But when their death was caused by someone’s negligent actions, your grief may be compounded with feelings of anger and frustration.
 Fortunately, Alabama allows family members of those killed in acts of wrongful death to hold the responsible parties accountable.
 Our team is here to help you with your case.

-After your loved one’s death, you may be wondering if it qualifies as a wrongful death case.
-Wrongful death can occur in many ways.
+When does a loved one’s death qualify as a wrongful death case?
 According to Alabama Code § 6-5-410, whenever an individual or organization’s negligence causes someone else’s death, the surviving family members may have an actionable wrongful death case.

 The exact compensation available in your family’s wrongful death case will depend on several factors.
 Unlike many other states, Alabama law does not allow surviving family members to recover expenses directly related to their loved one’s death, such as funeral costs, medical bills, and loss of protection.